 What is an annulment?

 Annulments and divorces are often confused, but they serve very different purposes and come about for very different reasons.
-Essentially, an annulment (also known as a ‘nullity’) will declare a marriage null and void, not only bringing it to an end but erasing it totally.
+Essentially, an annulment (also known as a ‘nullity’) is a court order that brings a marriage to an end.
+In some cases, it declares the marriage null and void, treating it as if it never legally existed.
+In other cases, it ends a marriage that was technically valid but had a specific legal flaw.

 What is a void marriage?